team-mayes/atesa/docs/the_config_file.rst

 ``working_directory``

 	An absolute or relative path given as a string and pointing to the desired working directory (this can be omitted if the working directory is set in the command line).
 This is the directory in which all of the simulations will be performed.
 It will be created if it does not exist.

+``md_engine``

+	The MD engine to use for running simulations.
+This also controls which template and input files ATESA looks for (see :ref:`SettingUpSimulationFiles` Supported options are 'amber' or 'cp2k'.
+Note that support for CP2K is experimental.
+Default = 'amber'

 Find Transition State
 ~~~~~~~~~~~~~~~~~~~~~